bsyonline/hexo.bsyonline.github.io/source/_posts/每天一个-Linux-命令（28）：-sed.md

   -b, --binary
                  open files in binary mode (CR+LFs are not processed specially) -l N, --line-length=N
-                 specify the desired line-wrap length for the `l' command --posix
+                 specify the desired line-wrap length for the 'l' command --posix
                  disable all GNU extensions.
   -r, --regexp-extended